TykTechnologies/tyk-demo/deployments/mdcb/README.md

 # Multi Data Centre Bridge

-Uses Tyk Multi Data Centre Bridge (MDCB) to provide isolation and reliance to a Gateway.
+This deployment uses Tyk Multi Data Centre Bridge (MDCB) to provide isolation and resiliance to a worker Gateway.

 - [Tyk Worker Gateway](http://tyk-mdcb-gateway.localhost:8084)

-The Worker Gateway, connected to MDCB, is bound to a single Organisation, so cannot access data from other Organisations.
+The worker Gateway, connected to MDCB, is bound to a single Organisation, so cannot access data from other Organisations.
 It also benefits from its own Redis instance, which it uses to cache data from the primary Redis in the `tyk` deployment.

 MDCB architecture creates a Control Plane and a Data Plane: